XiaoTaoWang/HiC_pipeline/docs/_sources/quality.rst.txt

 Read-pair Type Plotting
 -----------------------
-Read-pair type ratios will be reported in line-plot manner under *filtered-hg38* too Intra-chromosomal contacts are broken down into four types: "left pair" (both sides map to the reverse strand), "right pair" (both sides map to the forward strand), "inner pair" (two sides map to different strands and point towards each other) and "outer pair" (two
+Read-pair type ratios will also be reported under *filtered-hg38*.
+Intra-chromosomal contacts are broken down into four types: "left pair" (both sides map to the reverse strand), "right pair" (both sides map to the forward strand), "inner pair" (two sides map to different strands and point towards each other) and "outer pair" (two